Survey on Combinatorial Register Allocation and Instruction Scheduling

-In 1991, Ertl and Krall introduce the first local instruction scheduling approach based on constraint programming~\cite{Ertl1991}.
-Ertl and Krall use \emph{constraint logic programming}~\cite{Jaffar1987} which embeds constraint propagation techniques into logic programming.
+Ertl and Krall introduce the first local instruction scheduling approach based on constraint programming~\cite{Ertl1991}.
+In particular, the approach applies \emph{constraint logic programming}~\cite{Jaffar1987} which embeds constraint propagation into logic programming.
 Their model targets single-issue, pipelined RISC processors where the resource consumption of an instruction must be considered at each stage of the pipeline.
-The model includes, for each instruction $i$ and pipeline stage $k$, a finite integer domain variable \ipvar{s}{i,k} representing the cycle in which $i$ resides in $k$.
+The model includes, for each instruction $i$ and pipeline stage $k$, a finite integer domain variable \var{s}{i,k} representing the cycle in which $i$ resides in $k$ (the original notation uses a set of variables $\set{D_i, W_i, \dots}$ for each instruction $i$ where each variable corresponds to a pipeline stage such as \emph{decode} and \emph{writeback}).
 Dependencies among instructions are modeled as in Arya's approach.
-Equality constraints link the different stage cycle variables of an instruction.
-To enforce that only one instruction at a time resides in each pipeline stage~$k$, an \emph{alldifferent} constraint~\cite{Regin1994} forcing all variables $\set{\noMathIpvar{c}{i_1,k}, \noMathIpvar{c}{i_2,k}, \ldots, \noMathIpvar{c}{i_n,k}}$ to take different values is used.
-Experiments on a few programs for the Motorola 88100 processor show that the approach improves $8.5\%$ and $19\%$ of the basic blocks scheduled by the Harris C compiler and GCC 1.3 respectively.
-However, the richness of Ertl and Krall's resource model comes at the cost of low scalability: the experiments show that the approach cannot handle larger problems than Arya's scheduler despite the six year gap between both publications.
+Equality constraints link the different stage scheduling variables of an instruction.
+An \emph{all-different} global constraint~\cite{CPH:global} ensures that only one instruction resides in each pipeline stage~$k$ at a time by forcing all variables $\set{\noMathVar{s}{i_1,k}, \noMathVar{s}{i_2,k}, \ldots, \noMathVar{s}{i_n,k}}$ to take different values.
+The use of \emph{all-different} yields a compact model as it removes the need for a quadratic number of auxiliary variables present in Arya's approach.
+For example, enforcing that only one of the four instructions in the DG of Figure~\ref{fig:dg} can be executed at a time (at the pipeline stage called $\exStage{}$) is captured by the constraint $\alldifferent{\set{\noMathVar{s}{\InstrLoad{},\exStage{}}, \noMathVar{s}{\InstrAdd{},\exStage{}}, \noMathVar{s}{\InstrInc{},\exStage{}}, \noMathVar{s}{\InstrBlt{},\exStage{}}}}$.
+Ertl and Krall's experiments on a few programs for the Motorola 88100 processor~\cite{Alsup1990} show that their approach improves~8.5\% and~19\% of the basic blocks scheduled by the Harris C compiler and GCC~1.3~\cite{GCC2017} respectively.
+However, the richness of the resource model comes at the cost of low scalability: their experiments show that the approach cannot handle larger problems than Arya's scheduler despite the six-year gap between them.